Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Validation rules:

-- The Peer ID provided by the X.509 certificate used by the Manager of the Directory matches the value of the field `PeerRegistrationGrant.Directory.PeerID`
+- The Peer ID provided by the X.509 certificate used by the Manager of the Directory matches the value of the field `grant.data.directory.peer_id`
-- The Peer ID provided by the X.509 certificate used by the Manager offering the Contract to the Directory matches the value of the field `PeerRegistrationGrant.Peer.ID`
+- The Peer ID provided by the X.509 certificate used by the Manager offering the Contract to the Directory matches the value of the field `grant.data.peer.id`
-- The subject organization of the X.509 certificate used by the Manager offering the Contract to the Directory matches the value of the field `PeerRegistrationGrant.Peer.Name`
+- The subject organization of the X.509 certificate used by the Manager offering the Contract to the Directory matches the value of the field `grant.data.peer.name`
-- A Manager address is provided in the field `PeerRegistrationGrant.Peer.ContractManagerAddress`.
+- A Manager address is provided in the field `grant.data.peer.contract_manager_address`.
 The value should be a valid URL as specified in [@!RFC1738]

 Signature requirements:

-- A signature is present with the Peer ID of the Peer defined in the field `PeerRegistrationGrant.Directory.PeerID`
+- A signature is present with the Peer ID of the Peer defined in the field `grant.data.directory.peer_id`
-- A signature is present with the Peer ID of the Peer defined in the field `PeerRegistrationGrant.Peer.ID`
+- A signature is present with the Peer ID of the Peer defined in the field `grant.data.peer.id`

 #### ServicePublicationGrant {#service_publication_grant_validation}

 Validation rules:

-- The Peer ID provided by the X.509 certificate used by the Manager of the Directory Peer matches the value of the field `ServicePublicationGrant.Directory.PeerID`
+- The Peer ID provided by the X.509 certificate used by the Manager of the Directory Peer matches the value of the field `grant.data.directory.peer_ic`
-- The Peer ID provided by the X.509 certificate used by the Manager offering the Contract to the Directory matches the value of the field `ServicePublicationGrant.Service.PeerID`
+- The Peer ID provided by the X.509 certificate used by the Manager offering the Contract to the Directory matches the value of the field `grant.data.service.peer_id`
-- A Service name which matches the regular expression `^[a-zA-Z0-9-.]{1,100}$` is provided in the field  `ServicePublicationGrant.Service.Name`
+- A Service name which matches the regular expression `^[a-zA-Z0-9-.]{1,100}$` is provided in the field  `grant.data.service.name`

 Signature requirements:

-- A signature is present with the Peer ID of the Peer defined in the field `ServicePublicationGrant.Directory.PeerID`
+- A signature is present with the Peer ID of the Peer defined in the field `grant.data.directory.peer_id`
-- A signature is present with the Peer ID of the Peer defined in the field `ServicePublicationGrant.Service.PeerID`
+- A signature is present with the Peer ID of the Peer defined in the field `grant.data.service.peer_id`

 #### ServiceConnectionGrant {#service_connection_grant_validation}

 Validation rules:

-- The Peer ID provided by the X.509 certificate used by the Manager of the Peer providing the Service matches the value of the field `ServiceConnectionGrant.Service.PeerID`
+- The Peer ID provided by the X.509 certificate used by the Manager of the Peer providing the Service matches the value of the field `grant.data.service.peer_id`
-- The Peer ID provided by the X.509 certificate used by the Manager offering the Contract to the Service providing Peer matches the value of the field `ServiceConnectionGrant.Outway.PeerID`
+- The Peer ID provided by the X.509 certificate used by the Manager offering the Contract to the Service providing Peer matches the value of the field `grant.data.outway.peer_id`
-- The Service provided in the field `ServiceConnectionGrant.Service.Name` is offered by the Peer provided in the field `ServiceConnectionGrant.Service.PeerID`
+- The Service provided in the field `grant.data.service.name` is offered by the Peer provided in the field `grant.data.service.peer_id`
-- At least one Public Key Fingerprint is provided in the field `ServiceConnectionGrant.Outway.PublicKeyFingerprints`
+- At least one Public Key Fingerprint is provided in the field `grant.data.outway.public_key_fingerprints`

 Signature requirements:

-- A signature is present with the Peer ID of the Peer defined in the field `ServiceConnectionGrant.Outway.PeerID`
+- A signature is present with the Peer ID of the Peer defined in the field `grant.data.outway.peer_id`
-- A signature is present with the Peer ID of the Peer defined in the field `ServiceConnectionGrant.Service.PeerID`
+- A signature is present with the Peer ID of the Peer defined in the field `grant.data.service.peer_id`

 ### Signatures {#signatures}

 A signature **MUST** follow the JSON Web Signature (JWS) format specified in [@!RFC7515]

-A signature **SHOULD** only be accepted if the Peer is present in the Contract content as:
+A signature on a Contract **SHOULD** only be accepted if the Peer is present in one of the Grants as:

+*PeerRegistrationGrant*

-- `GrantServiceConnection.Outway.PeerID`
+- `grant.data.directory.peer_id`
-- `GrantServiceConnection.Service.PeerID`
+- `grant.data.peer.id`

+*ServiceConnectionGrant*

-- `GrantServicePublication.Directory.PeerID`
+- `grant.data.outway.peer_id`
-- `GrantServicePublication.Service.PeerID`
+- `grant.data.service.peer_id`

+*ServicePublicationGrant*

-- `GrantPeerRegistration.Directory.PeerID`
+- `grant.data.directory.peer_id`
-- `GrantPeerRegistration.Peer.ID`
+- `grant.data.service.peer_id`

 The JWS **MUST** specify the public key fingerprint of the keypair used to create the digital signature using the `x5t#S256`[@!RFC7515, section 4.1.8] field of the `JOSE Header` [@!RFC7515, section 4].